 Naveed Khan was a New York based securities broker.
 He worked in the securities industry for thirteen years.
 During his career, he was registered with eight different securities firms.

-In July 2016, Naveed Khan pled guilty to one count of securities fraud.
-This was due to allegations that he perpetrated an investment scheme designed to trick investors into buying shares of a particular company that he as chairman of the board.
+- In July 2016, Naveed Khan pled guilty to one count of securities fraud.
+This was due to allegations that he perpetrated an investment scheme designed to trick investors into buying shares of a particular company where he was chairman of the board.
 Khan allegedly bribed both registered and unregistered brokers to solicit investors to purchase stock in this company.
 Khan was barred by the Securities and Exchange Commission from acting as a securities broker in any fashion.

 Oakes & Fosher dedicates its entire legal practice to helping investors across the nation.
 If you, or someone you know, have lost money investing with Naveed Khan, please contact Oakes & Fosher for a free and private consultation.